Farkhodbek03/Mint-Classics-Company-EDA-Portfolio-Project-/README.md

 *   **Inventory Distribution:** The analysis found the different products assigned within the warehouses allowing to compare the product quantities for an even-er output. *Refer to distribution model of inventories.*
 *   **Slow Moving Products** It showed those specific inventories, and why the location warehouse D must get consolidated and the volume can easily transfer to warehouse C which can better accommodate all other goods/assets. *Visualize as tabular chart.*

-## The Power BI Dashboard

-To provide an interactive and visual exploration of the data, I developed a Power BI dashboard with the following features:

-*   **Warehouse Utilization:** A bar chart displaying the total inventory stored at each warehouse.
-*   **Sales vs. Inventory:** A scatter plot showing the relationship between total sales and current inventory for each product.
-*   **High Inventory/Low Sales:** A table highlighting products with high inventory levels but low sales, sorted by current inventory.
-*   **Not Moving Products:** A table showing products that have not been sold at all (or very little) , listed with products listed by their location for inventory transference purposes.
-*   **Inventory Turnover:** Each table includes an inventory volume that measures the efficiency in order processing for each good to compare the most critical items
-*   **Filtering:** Slicers that allow users to filter the data by warehouse, product line, and date range.
-   To provide quick analytics.

-The Power BI dashboard `.pbix` file can be found within the directory to open and interactively engage

 ## Recommendations